Corpofin/DevTips-Starter-Kit/README.md

 │   ├───sass  -> Sass styles
 │   │   └───main.sass -> Main file in where all other sass files should be included.
-│   ├───vendors -> Vendors folder for all the dependencies (Managed by Bower) │   └───views -> Templates directory for Jade files
+│   ├───vendors -> Vendors folder for all the dependencies (Managed by Bower) │   └───views -> Templates directory for Pug files
-│   │   └───index.jade
+│   │   └───index.pug
 ├───.bowerrc -> Define where the dependencies will be installed ├───bower.json -> Bower configuration file for manage project dependencies ├───package.json -> NodeJS configuration file for manage node dependencies